-To work towards our mission of providing rural Malawi with access to safe water for drinking, productive use and sanitation, we decided on applying SMARTechs.
-These Simple, Market-based, Affordable, Repairable Technologies can be produced with local skills and materials and its application can both reduce the cost of communal water supply and scale up the options for self-supply at family level.
+To work towards our mission of providing rural Malawi with access to safe water, we apply SMARTechs.
+These Simple, Market-based, Affordable, Repairable Technologies can be produced with local skills and materials and its application can both reduce the cost of communal water supply and scale up the options for self-supply.

 The SMART Centre offers training in the fabrication and maintenance of various hand pumps, mainly focusing on the Rope pump.